wownmedia/cryptology_tbw/README.md

 and in case you do not agree then I suggest you a) write your own script or
 b) use one of the other scripts.**

+## Why the license fee?

+This script now charges a license fee for 2 reasons; firstly I want to stimulate and enable a new kind of proposal model where a delegate can offer to share payouts from a different income stream.
+In case of `cryptology` this income stream will be the license fee that will be distributed to my voters.
+We probably all can agree that ARK will thrive well when we can apply new and creative ideas that might draw attention to the project.

+Secondly I think a payout script is an essential tool for a delegate, similar to the need of a server and voters.
+Part of a delegate skillset would be the ability to create such a script, in case you lack this skillset (or to prevent double work) you can invest in the usage of a 3rd party script such as this one.
+Nobody questions the need to spend money on their server(s), nor the need to invest in voters (% share and other contributions); so why should the, essential tool, payout script be any different?

 # Installation

 -   Clone the repository to your server;